 V. Remedies

 56. States parties should ensure that they have effective administrative and judicial systems in place to implement policy and legal frameworks relating to land, and that their administrative and judicial authorities act in accordance with the State’s obligations under the Covenant.
-That includes taking measures to provide non-discriminatory, prompt and accessible services to all rights holders in order to protect tenure rights and to promote and facilitate the enjoyment of those rights, including in remote rural areas.
+That includes taking measures to provide non-discriminatory, prompt and accessible services to all rights holders in order to ensure secure tenure over land and to promote and facilitate the enjoyment of related rights, including in remote rural areas.
 Access to justice is key; States parties must guarantee that even in remote areas, it is accessible and affordable, particularly for disadvantaged and marginalized groups.
 Remedies should be adequate to address the needs of victims of violations, giving them access to all relevant information and adequate redress and compensation, including, when appropriate, restitution of land and return of refugees and internally displaced persons.
 Access to justice should include access to procedures to address the impact of business activities, both in the countries where they are domiciled but also where the violations have been caused.

 57. States parties should build the capacity of their administrative and judicial authorities to ensure access to timely, affordable and effective means of resolving disputes over tenure rights through impartial and competent judicial and administrative bodies, particularly in remote rural areas.
 States parties should recognize and cooperate with customary and other established forms of dispute settlement where they exist, ensuring that they provide fair, reliable, accessible and non-discriminatory ways of promptly resolving disputes over tenure rights, in accordance with human rights.
 For land, fisheries and forests that are used by more than one community, means of resolving conflict between communities should be strengthened or developed.